 - a.
 A timely response should be made to telephone calls and correspondence from the client and others.
-Telephone calls should be returned the same day, or no later than the end of the next day; - b.
+Telephone calls from clients should be taken immediately whenever possible.
+If a message has been left, it should be returned the same day, or no later than the end of the next day. - b.
 Short/simple emails should be responded to the same day or by the end of the next working day.
-Emails requiring a detailed response should be acknowledged the same day or the next working day with an indication when the substantive response will be made; - c.
-Letters should be responded to in 5 working days, unless there is a specific reason why this is not possible, e.g. an opponent makes a proposal and gives us 14 days to respond or for all matters governed by WIQS, in accordance with the requirements of the WIQS protocol. - d.
+Emails requiring a detailed response should be acknowledged the same day or the next working day with an indication when the substantive response will be made. - c.
+Letters should be responded to in 5 working days, unless there is a specific reason why this is not possible, e.g. an opponent makes a proposal and gives us 14 days to respond or for all matters governed by WIQS, in accordance with the requirements of the WIQS protocol.

+d.
 For matters where we have a specific Service Level Agreement with a client or a funder, the response times and file requirements may be more stringent than above